Gregwar/fatcat/README.md

 When sectors are broken, their bytes will be replaced with `0`s in the `ddrescue` image.

-A first way to go is trying to explore your image using `-l` as above and check `-i` to find out if `fatcat` recognizes the disk as a FAT32 system.
+A first way to go is trying to explore your image using `-l` as above and check `-i` to find out if `fatcat` recognizes the disk as a FAT system.

 Then, you can try to have a look at `-2`, to check if the file allocation tables differs, and if it looks mergeable.
 It is very likely that is will be mergeable, in this case, you